ModelEarth/localsite/start/steps/README.md

 For further commands, open a new terminal window - the prior is now dedicated to being an http server.

-Or use an http server that loads without .html
+Or use an http server that loads URLs without including .html

 	npx http-server

-To run in a virtual environment:

-	python3 -m venv env &&
-	source env/bin/activate

 ### Refresh you local repos